SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 The dataminer.services platform gets updated continuously.
 This change log can help you trace when specific features and changes have become available.

-#### 9 October 2023 - Fix - CoreGateway 2.13.2 - Resolved an issue that could occur after a DataMiner up or downgrade [ID_37441]
+#### 9 October 2023 - Fix - CoreGateway 2.13.2 - Resolved an issue that could occur after a DataMiner up- or downgrade [ID_37441]

-Resolved an issue were the CoreGateway DxM did not reinitialize its DataMiner dependencies when the local DataMiner was up or downgraded.
-In that case serialization issues could occur at runtime, for example when using the DataMiner Teams bot.
+When a local DataMiner Agent was up- or downgraded, it could occur that the CoreGateway DxM did not reinitialize its DataMiner dependencies.
+In that case, serialization issues could occur at runtime, for example when the DataMiner Teams bot was used.
+This issue has been resolved.

 #### 2 October 2023 - Enhancement - CloudFeed 1.3.0 - Upgrade to .NET 6 [ID_36940]